Raja Sikander Zaman

 Raja Sikandar Zaman Khan (راجہ سکندر زمان; 1935 – 16 March 2007) was a Pakistani politician and the former Chief Minister of Khyber-Pakhtunkhwa.
 During a 50-year political career, he served on various political positions in Pakistan, and as opposition leader in the NWFP Assembly.
 His first political office was in the 1960s as a member of the Abbottabad District Council.

 Early life and education

 He was born in Khanpur, Hazara in 1935.
-He was a grandson of Raja Jehandad Khan, the chief of the Khanpur Gakhars.
+He was a grandson of Raja Jehandad Khan, the chief of the Gakhars tribe.
 His father, Sultan Capt.
 Raja Haider Zaman Khan was also active in politics.
 He received his early education from Burn Hall School in Abbottabad and Aligarh University.

 Career

 He started his political career as a Member of the Abbottabad District Council in the 1950s, while his brother Sultan Raja Rukan Zaman was a Member Legislative Assembly in West Pakistan.
 He remained Chief Minister of Khyber-Pakhtunkhwa and Minister for WAPDA, Education, and Revenue respectively.
 He was also the opposition leader in the Khyber-Pakhtunkhwa Assembly and a senior minister in the provincial cabinet.